heikkikoodaa/heikkikoodaa/README.md

 ### How to reach me

-If you're looking for a developer to join your team, you can best reach out to me from LinkedIn.
+If you're looking for a developer to join your team, you can best reach out to me from LinkedIn or by simply sending me an email.

 ### Fun fact: